PropsAI/agentserve/README.md

 ## CLI Commands

-AgentServe provides a Command-Line Interface (CLI) tool to manage your AI agent projects.
+AgentServe provides a Command-Line Interface (CLI) tool to setup your AI agent projects.
 Below are the available commands and their usages.

 ```bash
 agentserve init <project_name> [--framework <framework>] # Initialize a new project
 agentserve setup # Add AgentServe to an existing project
 ```

-More detailed information about each command is provided below

 ## Getting Started